ortus-docs/commandbox-docs/README.md

 <img src="images/CommandBoxLogo.png" width="300" alt="CommandBox" />

 Welcome to the CommandBox Manual.
-CommandBox is a standalone, native tool for Windows, Mac, and Linux that will provide you with a Command Line Interface (CLI) for developer productivity, tool interaction, package management, embedded CFML server, application scaffolding, and some sweet ASCII art.
+CommandBox is a standalone, native tool for Windows, Mac, and Linux that will provide you with a Command Line Interface (CLI) for developer productivity, tool interaction, package management, embedded CFML server, application scaffolding, and sweet ASCII art.
 It seamlessly integrate to work with any of [Ortus Solutions](http://www.ortussolutions.com/products) *Box products but it is also open for extensibility for any ColdFusion (CFML) project as it is also written in ColdFusion (CFML) using our concepts of CommandBox Commands.

 # Versioning
 CommandBox is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.
 Releases will be numbered with the following format: